Here is a list of FAQ to help campers prepare for their stay with Camp Heiwa:

 What if I have tattoos?

 That's okay!
 We believe that tattoos are becoming more widely accepted here in Japan, especially among the younger generations.
 Tattoos on foreigners is no surprise.
-The one thing you may have difficulty with is entry into certain hot springs, but we will try our best to help you with this!
-We have had past participants on many of our other programs with tattoos that did not have a negative experience.
+However, it is highly likely that you will NOT be able to attend the onsen excursion with the rest of the team during camp.
+Despite this, we have had past participants on many of our other programs with tattoos that did not have a negative experience.

 What is the recommended dress for camp?